 Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider

-Signs of infection, such as redness, swelling, or warmth at your incision site
+Signs of infection, if you've had surgery.
+These include redness, swelling, or warmth at your incision site, or pus or fluid draining from the site.

 Brownish or bloody sputum